quephird/slox/README.md

 c.area
 ```

-This implementation of Lox supports single inheritance, using the `<` operator to denote subclassing.
+slox supports single inheritance, using the `<` operator to denote subclassing.
 You can also invoke superclass methods via `super`, and override methods on a superclass:

 ```
 class BankAccount {